StellarFw/stellar-framework.com/src/guide/tcp.md

 ## JSON

-A forma por defeito para executar ações no Stellar através de uma ligação TCP é usando os _verbs_ disponíveis nas ligações persistentes.
-Contudo, é possível recorrer a JSON para escolher a ação a executar e enumerar os parâmetros a usar com essa ação.
-Por exemplo, `{"action": "actionName", "params": {"key": "some_value"}}`.
+The default way to execute actions on Stellar via a TCP connection is using the verbs available for persistent connections.
+However, it is possible to use JSON to choose the action to execute and pass a list of parameters.
+For example, `{"action": "actionName", "params": {"key": "some_value"}}`.